mintic-ai/ephemeral/docs/development/testing.md

 # Testing Documentation

-This document provides comprehensive guidelines for testing in the Docker On-Demand project.
+This document provides comprehensive guidelines for testing in the Ephemeral project.
 We use Vitest as our testing framework with a focus on both unit and integration testing.

 ## Testing Philosophy